Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 If you’re ready to speak with one of our attorneys about your legal separation or divorce case, click here to schedule a consultation.
 We’ll review your case, answer any questions you may have, and help you understand your rights and options.

 Richard Roman Shum is a skilled attorney with extensive experience in handling high-net-worth divorce cases.
 He recognizes the inherent risks involved, particularly for individuals who have worked hard to attain their wealth.
-With his experience, clients can navigate the complexities of high-net-worth divorces more effectively, ensuring a just and equitable outcome.
-Call The Law Office of Richard Roman Shum today to schedule a consultation.
+With his experience, clients can face high-net-worth divorces with confidence, pursuing a just and equitable outcome.
+Call the Law Office of Richard Roman Shum, Esq. today to schedule a consultation.

 Child custody refers to the legal responsibility to take care of a child.
 In divorce cases, legal custody means having the decision-making power over important aspects of a child’s life such as education and healthcare.
 In New York, there are two types of legal custody: sole custody and joint custody.